earthspecies/aves/README.md

 # AVES: Animal Vocalization Encoder based on Self-Supervision

+Update (6/5/2024): 🦜 We are excited to introduce our latest series of AVES models, called BirdAVES, specifically scaled and trained for bird sounds.
+[Check out the details and pretrained models here](#birdaves).

+## What is AVES?

 ![](./fig_aves.png)

 AVES (Animal Vocalization Encoder based on Self-Supervision) is a self-supervised, transformer-based audio representation model for encoding animal vocalizations ("BERT for animals").
 It is based on HuBERT ([Hsu et al., 2021](https://arxiv.org/abs/2106.07447)), a powerful self-supervised model for human speech, but pretrained on large-scale unannotated audio datasets ([FSD50K](https://zenodo.org/record/4060432), [AudioSet](https://research.google.com/audioset/), and [VGGSound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/)) which include animal sounds.